English language in Southern England

 English in Southern England (Note: Also, rarely, Southern English English; Southern England English; or in the UK, simply, Southern English.) is the collective set of different dialects and accents of Modern English spoken in Southern England.

-As of the 21st century, a wide class of dialects labelled "Estuary English" is on the rise in South East England and the Home Counties (the counties bordering London), which was the traditional interface between the London urban region and more local and rural accents.
+As of the 21st century, a wide class of dialects labelled "Estuary English" is on the rise in southeastern England, including the home counties (the counties bordering London), which was the traditional interface between the London urban region and more local rural accents.